benweare/pyCTF/README.md

 # pyCTF

 pyCTF allows manipulation of experimental contrast transfer functions (CTFs), primarily to measure lens aberrations in transmission electron microscopy (TEM).
+See the Jupyter Notebook for worked examples.

 The following objective lens aberrations can be measured:
 - Defocus